Iyasu I: Legacy

-Consenquences for the Kingdom
+Consequences for the Kingdom

 The political history of Gondar after the assassination of Iyasu I is that of a fairly steady decline.
 The power of the monarchy was weakened by frequent coups d'etat: no fewer than twenty-five emperors were deposed in the century and a half between Iyasu I and Tewodros II.

 Family

 Spouse and concubines

 In September 1683, Iyasu married Walatta Seyon, a native from the northern region of Hamasien, located in modern day Eritrea.
 They had a son and a daughter.
 Walatta Seyon died in May 1693.
 She was Iyasu's only wife by marriage.

-Iyasu’s numerous offspring (including four of his sons who became emperors) were children of his concubines.
+Iyasu's numerous offspring (including four of his sons who became emperors) were children of his concubines.
 One of them, Malakotawit was one of the main co-conspirators behind Iyasu's abdication and later assassination.
 Emperor Tewoflos ordered a prosecution of all those who participated in the conspiracy against Iyasu, his brother.
 On 13 October 1708, Malakotawit and her brothers (Dermen and Pawlos) were executed.

 Iyasu's favorite concubine was Qeddesta Krestos; with whom he had five children.
 Qeddesta was a native from Bahrkanta, a settlement near the Lake Tana shore.
 The cause of her death (either killed or succumbed to illness) in 1705 is disputed by the sources.
 It was however a turning point in Iyasu's life, and a precursor to events that led to his abdication and then murder.

 Another concubine mentioned by the sources is Maryamawit the mother of Emperor Bakaffa.